tjluoma/bugreporthelper/README.md

 ### Background ###

-As someone who uses a lot of different software and tends to find a lot of 'edge cases' and other bugs, I often find myself emailing software developers or filling out support tickets.
-Often I know it would probably be *helpful* to include information about my Mac (both the hardware and the operating system) as well as precise information about the version of the software that I'm using.
+As someone who uses a lot of different software and tends to find a lot of 'edge cases' I often find myself emailing software developers or filling out support tickets to either ask a question or report a problem.
+I know it would be *helpful* to include information about my Mac (both the hardware and the operating system) as well as precise information about the version of the software that I'm using.

 But, to be honest, I'm often too lazy to include it.